Done binging the latest TV sensation? Pick up a book and keep the good times rolling.

-But, maybe you’re not ready to end your stay in the immersive world of your favourite Netflix show.
-These recommendations will help you find the perfect read based on those two Netflix hits you just can’t live without, whether you’re a fantasy fan, history buff or hopeless romantic.
+But, maybe you’re not ready to end your stay in the immersive world of your favourite Netflix show or movie.
+These recommendations will help you find the perfect read based on two shows you just can’t live without, whether you’re a fantasy fan, history buff or hopeless romantic.

 1. Riverdale + Scream = Two Can Keep a Secret

-All of the salacious scandal of Riverdale meets teen-centric thriller a la Scream in Karen M. McManus’s Two Can Keep a Secret.
-This standalone murder mystery from the bestselling author of One of Us is Lying centres around two teens, Ellery and Malcom as they try to solve the historic murder of the town’s Homecoming Queen and the recent dissapearance of another girl.
+All of the salacious scandal of Riverdale meets teen-centric thriller à la Scream in Karen M. McManus’s Two Can Keep a Secret.
+This standalone murder mystery from the bestselling author of One of Us is Lying centres around two teens, Ellery and Malcolm, as they try to solve the historic murder of the town’s Homecoming Queen and another recent, unexplained disappearance.